System Design Space

 Architectural blocks of the platform

-Data collection and transportation
+Data ingestion and delivery

 Data Replication: BODS + Chrono